ziutus/ai_assistant_lenie_server/README.md

 I'm also preparing a few ways to deploy it:
 * docker image (to easy run application)
 * Kubernetes helm (to test scalability options)
-* lambda (to test Event Driver way of writing application)
+* AWS lambda (to test Event Driver way of writing application)

 As I'm big fun on AWS, you will also see deploy ways like:
 * Lambdas (to see Event Driver way of writing applications like that),